AiziChen/.emacs.d/README.md

 Quanye's emacs configuration and packages.

 Now this `emacs.d` support macOS and Windows OS.
-If you like it, you can press the star, it will me gratifying, thank you. :)
+If you like it, I hold you can press the star, it will make me gratifying. :)

 ## Packages list
-* paredit  -- for scheme
+* paredit  -- A scheme plugin that can make our editing magically
 * geiser   -- for scheme
 * parenface  -- show lighter parentheses
 * use-package -- make install packages automatically and make packages management easly